docstrap/docstrap/README.md

 *   __syntaxTheme__ String that determines the theme used for code blocks.
 Default value is `"default"`.
 It can be any value supported at [sunlight themes](https://github.com/tmont/sunlight/tree/master/src/themes) which right now consists of...uh...`"default"` and `"dark"`, but at least you have it if you need it.
+*  __sort__ Defaults to true.
+Specifies whether jsdoc should sort data or use file order.
+Can also be a string and if so it is passed to jsdoc directly.
+The default string is `"longname, version, since"`.

 ## Syntax Highlighting ##